Too many analogue films? Here's how to find the right one

 Ilford

-Specializes in black-and-white films known for their fine grain and tonal range.
+Specializes in black-and-white films, renowned for producing fine grain and sharp images.

 Bestseller